DevOps Engineer Masters Program (19 Blogs) Become a Certified Professional

 git rebase master – This command will move all our work from the current branch to the master.

-With this, We have come to the end of the blog on Linux commands in DevOps.
+With this, We have come to the end of the blog on Linux commands for DevOps.
 I have tried to cover as many commands as possible here.
 This blog will definitely help you kick-start your journey with DevOps.

 Now that you have understood what are the Linux commands in DevOps, check out this DevOps Training Course by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 The Edureka DevOps Engineer Certification Training course helps learners to understand what is DevOps and gain expertise in various DevOps processes and tools such as Puppet, Jenkins, Nagios, Ansible, Chef, Saltstack and GIT for automating multiple steps in SDLC.